Dorsel89/phyphox-hardware/README.md

 # phyphox Hardware

-This repository will contain manufactoring files of phyphox hardware projects
+This repository will contain manufacturing files of phyphox hardware projects